Skip to Main Content

 Using RefWorks

 Johns Hopkins has an institution-wide subscription to RefWorks, which means that everyone has an account to use if they wish.
 If you are new to RefWorks, you will need to activate your account.
-To do so:
+Activating your RefWorks account is simple and easy.

 Help and Documentation